 - Paraffin slides- trim, process, embed, section, stain, microscopy, analyze

 - Frozen slides- sucrose cryoprotection for fixed frozens, embedding for fresh or fixed frozen blocks, section, stain, microscopy, analyze

 - DNAse/RNAse free slide sectioning

-- H&E and Special stains: PAS/PASD, Oil red O (frozen only), Congo Red, Masson’s Trichrome, many others.
+- H&E and Special stains: PAS/PASD, Oil red O (frozen only), Congo Red, Masson’s Trichrome, and many others.

 Paraffin processing is performed using automatic processors (VIP6, Leica) with graded ethanols (70-100%) and xylene.
-Fixation is performed and ended in one’s lab then samples submitted in PBS or ethanol.
+Fixation is performed and ended in one’s lab then samples are submitted in PBS or ethanol.
 Standard processing programs are based on species, tissue, and fat content.
 Customized programs can be set up to your specifications.

 Several different levels of sectioning are available for paraffin and frozen tissues (adapted from Gladstone Histology Core, UCSF):

-- Sections- block is trimmed to full face and 1 unstained section placed on a slide.
+- Sections- block is trimmed to full face and 1 unstained section is placed on a slide.
 Multiple sections can be put onto a slide depending on tissue size.
 The total number of slides needed depends on what you need ie H&E, IHC, or only unstained slides.
-Paraffin samples are routinely sectioned at 4 um thickness unless another thickness requested.
+Paraffin samples are routinely sectioned at 4 um thickness unless another thickness is requested.

 - Levels – unstained section is placed on a slide, then a certain distance (um) is discarded and then another section is placed on a slide- this distance is referred to as a level.
 Indicate the level distance on the submission form.
 Levels are often requested when a large amount of tissue is to be surveyed and every section doesn’t need to be kept.
-You must request additional slides and/or additional sections at level as once a level is cut through, there is no retrieving that tissue.
+You must request additional slides and/or additional sections at a level as once a level is cut through, there is no retrieving that tissue.

 Personalized services are available such as working with a histotechnician to identify structures of special interest while the tissue is being sectioned or for developing a new procedure.